 - Less hassle: Companies are required to appoint statutory auditors, conduct general meetings but one person company is not required to follow any of these.
 Board meetings are not required for a One Person Company.

-What are the minimum requirements for incorporating a One Person Company ?
+Below are the requirements for incorporating a one person company.

 - A minimum of one director